Softeeng/Softeeng/README.md

 😎 About Me
 - 🎓 I am a CompSci student at Southern New Hampshire University(Graduating 2027)
 - 🌱 I’m currently learning new languages via Codedex.
-- 💻 Passionate about software engineering, game development, and problem-solving -🚀 I’m actively seeking intership opportunities in software development and IT
+- 💻 Passionate about software engineering, game development, healthcare IT, and problem-solving -🚀 I’m actively seeking intership opportunities in software development and IT
 - 😄 Pronouns: She/Her
 --------------------